Nazarshia2889/EAGLE-AI/README.md

 You will also need to set up an app password with your email: https://support.google.com/mail/answer/185833?hl=en.

-Next, clone this repository and input the above variables in the corresponding fields of the `server.py` file from the `webrtc_server` folder, including the tokens listed above.
+Next, clone this repository and input the above variables (access token, project id, device id, client id, client secret, refresh token) in the corresponding fields of the `script.js` file from the `webrtc_server` folder.
 Run `server.py` in order to run the backend server locally that collects the camera feed.

 Add the email and app password generated in the previous step in the corresponding EMAIL and PASSWORD fields in `nestcam.py`, as well as your phone number in this format: 1234567890.
 Make sure to also change the carrier to your current phone carrier (set to Verizon right now).

 In a separate instance from the server, run `nestcam.py`, and the system should be active as long as your Nest Camera and server are still on.
 When a person is detected in the scene, video batches are sent to Gemini to process and send a text message.

 ### Don't have a Nest Camera?

 We have also created a Streamlit version of the product using your computer's webcam as the "security camera" for demos.
+All you need is an email with a corresponding app password (https://support.google.com/mail/answer/185833?hl=en) to send the report from, and a phone number to send the report to.

 To run, clone this repository, download the dependencies in requirements.txt, and run the app `webcam.py` with:
 ```shell
 $ streamlit run webcam.py
 ```